eclipse-archived/codewind-docs/docs/_documentations/project-settings.md

 `statusPingTimeout: <string>`
 - This value is the total number of pings used by Codewind to determine if the project has timeout issues during the starting state.
 - Each ping takes 2 seconds.
 For example, if the value is set to 30 seconds, the timeout is 60 seconds.
-- If the value is not set, the default value is set to `90` (3 minutes) for Appsody projects, and `30` (1 minute) for all other project types.
+- If the value is not set, the default value is set to `90` (3 minutes) for Appsody projects and `30` (1 minute) for all other project types.